adcura/hypervoxel/README.md

 https://github.com/adcura/arcgis-runtime-samples-qt
 Long description here: https://developers.arcgis.com/example-apps/dynamic-situational-awareness/

-This tool allows for citizen reporting of incidents, observations: https://developers.arcgis.com/example-apps/data-collection/
+This tool allows for citizen reporting of incidents, observations, we image this component running as a web app always, rather than an installed app, so that anyone can participate at any time: https://developers.arcgis.com/example-apps/data-collection/

 The Boon local data cache could be built with the following hardware and software: